 Q147: My landlord has changed the locks and I can't get in, can I break in?

-An unlawfully evicted tenant may use reasonable force to regain entry to their own home (e.g. breaking a window), but be sure of your facts before taking these steps.
+An unlawfully evicted tenant may use reasonable force to regain entry to their own home, for example, breaking a window, though this will always be judged on an individual basis.
 If you had been lawfully evicted, you may be committing an offence of criminal damage.

 The Tenancy Enforcement or Environment Protection Departments of your local authority, or the Citizens Advice Bureau will best be able to advise you.

 To find your local authority, please see the link in related information.